Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems

-For the usual subspace expansion approach such as the Lanczos or Arnoldi type expansion approach or the Ritz expansion, when using a given vector $w$ to form $Aw$ and orthonormalize it against $V$ so as to expand $\mathcal{V}$ to $\mathcal{V}_w$, we need one matrix-vector product and $4nk\sim 8nk$ flops.
-Therefore, the main cost of the $k$-step usual subspace expansion approach is $k$ matrix-vector products and $2nk^2\sim 4nk^2$ flops.
+For those subspace expansion approaches such as the Lanczos or Arnoldi type expansion approach, and the Ritz expansion approach and the refined Ritz expansion approach that are mathematically equivalent to the RA method and the refined RA method, when using the corresponding $w$ to form $Aw$ and orthonormalize it against $V$ to expand $\mathcal{V}$ to $\mathcal{V}_w$, we need one matrix-vector product and $4nk\sim 8nk$ flops.
+Therefore, the main cost of the $k$-step subspace expansion approach is $k$ matrix-vector products and $2nk^2\sim 4nk^2$ flops.
 However, successively updating $AV$ and $V^H(AV)$ consists of level-2 BLAS and level-1 BLAS operations.
-In contrast, at iteration $k$, the matrix-matrix products $AQ$ and $Q^HAQ$ of the computable optimal subspace expansion approach consume approximately the same as the usual subspace expansion approach for $k_1\approx k$ but they perform much higher efficient level-3 BLAS operations, and these operations are much less than those needed by the $k$-step usual subspace expansion one for $k_1\ll k$.
+In contrast, since the matrix-matrix products $AQ$ and $Q^HAQ$ are computed using level-3 BLAS operations, the computable optimal subspace expansion approach is much more efficient than the $k$-step usual subspace expansion one even if $k_1\approx k$.